-Last year, about 112,000 migrants found their way irregularly to Europe through the Mediterranean while at least 2,217 lost their lives in the process, according to the International Organisation for Migration.
+Last year, about 112,000 migrants found their way irregularly through the Mediterranean to Europe while at least 2,217 lost their lives in the process, according to the International Organisation for Migration.
 Many more are even believed by migration experts to have died in transit; travelling across the Sahara Desert, for example.
-Between 700,000 and 1 million migrants, mostly from sub-Saharan Africans, are stranded in Libya not being able to continue their journey to Europe.
+Hundreds of thousands of migrants, mostly from sub-Saharan Africa, are stranded in Libya not being able to continue their journey to Europe.
 There is a crisis.

 In his book Stolpersteine auf dem Weg zur Freiheit – Von der Kolonisation Afrikas zur Migration (“Stumbling Blocks on the Road to Freedom – From the colonization of Africa to migration”), Joël Agnigbo shows methodologically how the vestiges of Africa’s colonial experience are in various ways responsible for today’s migration from the continent to Europe.